Respect: Language

-In China, it is considered rude to call someone by their first name unless the person is known for a long period of time.
-In work-related situations, people address each other by their title.
+In China, it is considered rude to call someone by their first name unless the person is known by the speaker for a long period of time.
+In work-related situations, people address each other by their titles.
 At home, people often refer to each other by nicknames or terms of kinship.
 In Chinese culture, individuals often address their friends as juniors and seniors even if they are just a few months younger or older.
 When the Chinese ask for someone's age, they often do so to know how to address the person.

 Physical gestures

-In Islamic cultures around the world, there are many ways to show respect to people.
-For example, it is recommended to kiss the hands of parents, grandparents and teachers.
-Also, it is narrated in the sayings of Muhammad that if a person looks at the faces of parents and teachers with a smile, he or she will definitely be rewarded by Allah with success and happiness.
+In Islamic cultures, there are many ways to show respect to people.
+For example, one may kiss the hands of parents, grandparents, or teachers.
+It is narrated in the sayings of Muhammad "Your smiling in the face of your brother is charity".
+It is also important for Muslims to treat the Quran with great care, as it's considered the word of God.
+Actions like placing it on the floor or handling it with unclean hands are forbidden and should be followed by a prayer of forgiveness.